Guruprasad-G/Washing-machine-simulation/README.md

 ## Lessons Learned

-1 How to create project using mplab xide
+1. How to create project using MPLAB XIDE.

-2.To use picsimlab.
+2. To use PICSimLab.

-3.Writing codes using Datasheets.
+3. Writing device driver codes using Datasheets.

+4. Embedded software development